• Skip to main content

 Is it better to cook sockeye salmon in foil or not?

 Sockeye salmon is a lean fish, so cooking it in foil at a lower temperature keeps the salmon moist and tender.
 It also makes clean-up a breeze!
 Pan-searing sockeye salmon as you would other types of salmon is also possible.
-But extra care should be shown to avoid over-cooking the fish.

 How do you cook sockeye salmon?